Vernon, British Columbia: Religion

-51.2% of residents were Christian as of 2011.
-The largest denominations were other Christian (16.9%), Catholic (12.4%), United Church (7.2%), Anglican (5.6%), and Lutheran and Baptist (2.6% each).
-45.5% of residents held no religious affiliation.
-All other religions combined make up 3.3% of the population.

 Education

 Vernon is served by School District 22 Vernon, a school district that includes 14 elementary schools and five high schools.
 The high schools are: Vernon Secondary School, Kalamalka High School, Clarence Fulton High School, W.L.
 Seaton Secondary, and Charles Bloom Secondary.
 Vernon Secondary School (VSS) is in the neighbourhood of East Hill.
 This building was renovated in the early 21st century to give the students a new and better learning environment.
 Kalamalka Secondary School, otherwise known as Kal, is in the neighbouring municipality of Coldstream which is near Kalamalka Lake.
 It is also below Middleton Mountain, a prominent landmark in Coldstream.
 Fulton Secondary School is near the airport in South Vernon.
 Seaton High School, also known as Seaton, is located directly off 27th Street which merges into Highway 97.
 Charles Bloom Secondary is in the town of Lumby, which is about 20 minutes East of Vernon on Highway 6.
 Competitions are common among the schools, with all of them taking part in annual grad pranks as well as healthy sports competitions.
 Vernon is home to few independent schools such as the Vernon Christian School, which has both an elementary (preschool-grade 6) and secondary campus with a middle school (grades 7-9) and high school (grades 10-12).

 For post-secondary education, Vernon is home to Okanagan College, a multi-campus full degree granting college.
 Many summer courses and yearly courses are offered there.
 Other smaller community and specialty colleges exist within Vernon.